SHIMURA0/LightGBM-Cookbook/callbacks/callback_env.md

 # The CallbackEnv class in LightGBM

-the following is the source code of CallbackEnv at
+The following is the source code of CallbackEnv at ```microsoft/LightGBM/python-package/lightgbm/callback.py```

 ```python
 # Callback environment used by callbacks
 @dataclass